 Good Design Australia becomes Series Partner for a new TV show on Channel TEN and ONE called Australia by Design Innovation with Dr. Gien from Good Design Australia co-hosting the show with fellow Judges, Tim Horton and Terri Winter.

-The Ceremony will be followed by a three-day Good Design Showcase Exhibition at the Overseas Passenger Terminal, launched alongside Vivid Sydney and open to both the general public and the design industry.
+The Ceremony is followed by a three-day Good Design Showcase Exhibition at the Overseas Passenger Terminal, launched alongside Vivid Sydney and opens to both the general public and the design industry.

 The inaugural Women in Design Award is launched to recognise and celebrate women who have made significant contributions to the design sector and to encourage a more diverse and equal representation within leadership roles and in the design and creative industries.